Q. How much does it cost to build a log home?

 Q. Do you offer on-site assistance?

 A. On-site help is available at a daily rate.
 Since most customers do not require this service, we don’t include it in our package prices.
 Our Building Smart Construction Seminar is offered free of charge to our customers and provides training for the techniques required to build a Gastineau Log Home.
-Builders are allowed to come to any GLH Construction Seminars free of charge.
+Builders are invited to come to any GLH Construction Seminar free of charge.

 Q. Is a log home environmentally friendly?

-A. Building an Oak log home is very good for the environment.
-First, the Oak trees in the Missouri forests, where our logs are harvested, are growing at a rate 35% higher than the amount being cut each year.
+A. Building an oak log home is good for the environment.
+First, the Missouri oak forests, where our logs are harvested, are increasing at a rate 35% compared to the amount being cut each year.

-B. Second, we utilize a small diameter tree.
-These logs come from either a tree top or from thinnings that are done to improve the health of the forest.
+B. Second, we utilize small diameter trees.
+These logs come from “thinnings” that are done to improve the health of the forest.
 There is really not a profitable market for this diameter tree, except for our log homes.
 We have created this market.
+The logs can also be cut from the tops of large trees where the trunk is much smaller in girth.
 This is very important as it fully utilizes more of each tree that is harvested.
 In the wood products industry today, there is no waste in the manufacturing process.
 The area where waste is still an issue is in the forest.
 By providing a market for these smaller diameter trees, they are being brought to market and used in homes rather than being left as waste in the forest.
-Also, this makes it profitable to go into a forest and thin the smaller trees, which makes a healthier forest.
+This also makes it profitable to go into a forest and thin the smaller trees, which makes a healthier forest.
 Without the market we provide, it is difficult to make this process economically feasible.

-D. Fourth, log construction does not require the energy, chemicals or fossil fuels that are required to produce framing lumber, insulation, drywall, and vinyl siding or brick as used in frame construction.
-The transportation costs alone to produce these materials and get all of the to the job site is staggering.
+D. Fourth, log construction does not require the energy, chemicals or fossil fuels that are required to produce framing lumber, sheathing, building wrap, insulation, drywall, manufactured siding or brick as used in frame construction.
+The transportation costs alone to produce these materials and get all of them to the job site is staggering.

 E. Last, a factor that should be considered is the longevity of the final home.
 A log home will last longer and maintain it’s energy efficiency forever.
 Most insulation products and siding products will have to be replaced and/or lose their insulating qualities over time.
-A log home will last for hundreds of years and require less maintenance than a frame home.
+A log home can last for hundreds of years which means you won’t have to replace it as often as a conventionally built home.
+This factor alone requires significantly less materials over time.